BEFORE YOUR JOURNEY

 TRAVEL & MEDICAL INSURANCE

-We highly recommend that you purchase travel and medical insurance to protect you if any unforeseen travel or medical emergency happens.
-Also, your medical insurance at home may not cover you abroad, please check with your medical insurance provider.
+We require that everyone traveling with us purchase travel insurance to protect you if any unforeseen events happens.
+Also, your medical insurance at home may not cover you outside of the country.
+Please inquire with your medical provider if and what medical coverage they provide abroad.

-Squaremouth is an insurance comparison site that might help you find the travel and medical insurance that fits your needs and budget or you can use your own trusted insurance provider.
+Squaremouth.
+This is an insurance comparison site that may help you find the travel and medical insurance that fits your needs and budget.

 MONEY MATTERS